chriskomus/solar-battery-bt-monitor/README.md

 ## Run The Script Automatically

 There are a few methods to run the script at startup.
-Either as a service or adding to ~/.config/autostart/solar-bt-monitor.desktop.
+Either as a service or adding to ~/.config/autostart/solar-battery-bt-monitor.desktop.

-I ran into issues with the BT dongle not playing well with solar-bt-monitor when it ran as a service, so I opted for Option B, but I'd suggest trying Service method first.
+I ran into issues with the BT dongle not playing well with solar-battery-bt-monitor when it ran as a service, so I opted for Option B, but I'd suggest trying Service method first.
 There are other options as well, but don't add to .bashrc or rc.local.

 ### Option A: As a Service

 This is the best and simplest method for running headless.

-1. Create the solar-bt-service.service file in /etc/systemd/system/solar-bt-monitor.service
+1. Create the solar-bt-service.service file in /etc/systemd/system/solar-battery-bt-monitor.service
    ```
-   sudo nano /etc/systemd/system/solar-bt-monitor.service
+   sudo nano /etc/systemd/system/solar-battery-bt-monitor.service
    ```
    Paste the following and save.
 Change the User and the file paths to your username and the correct filepaths.
    ```
    [Unit]
    Description=Solar Bluetooth Monitor
    After=network.target

    [Service]
    Type=simple
    User=pi
-   WorkingDirectory=/home/pi/solar-bt-monitor
+   WorkingDirectory=/home/pi/solar-battery-bt-monitor
-   ExecStart=/usr/bin/python3 /home/pi/solar-bt-monitor/solar-bt-monitor.py
+   ExecStart=/usr/bin/python3 /home/pi/solar-battery-bt-monitor/solar-battery-bt-monitor.py
    RestartSec=13
    Restart=always

    [Install]
    WantedBy=multi-user.target
    ```
-2. Start up the solar-bt-monitor service
+2. Start up the solar-battery-bt-monitor service
    ```
    sudo systemctl daemon-reload
-   sudo systemctl start solar-bt-monitor
+   sudo systemctl start solar-battery-bt-monitor
-   sudo systemctl status solar-bt-monitor
+   sudo systemctl status solar-battery-bt-monitor
-   sudo systemctl enable solar-bt-monitor
+   sudo systemctl enable solar-battery-bt-monitor
    ```

-### Option B: Add to ~/.config/autostart/solar-bt-monitor.desktop
+### Option B: Add to ~/.config/autostart/solar-battery-bt-monitor.desktop

-1. Edit ~/.config/autostart/solar-bt-monitor.desktop, make sure to use correct username in directory
+1. Edit ~/.config/autostart/solar-battery-bt-monitor.desktop, make sure to use correct username in directory
    ```
    mkdir /home/pi/.config/autostart
-   nano /home/pi/.config/autostart/solar-bt-monitor.desktop
+   nano /home/pi/.config/autostart/solar-battery-bt-monitor.desktop
    ```
 2. Add to the file:
    ```
    [Desktop Entry]
-   Name=Solar-BT-Monitor
+   Name=solar-battery-bt-monitor
-   Exec=/home/pi/solar-bt-monitor/start.sh
+   Exec=/home/pi/solar-battery-bt-monitor/start.sh
    ```
 3. Enable GUI Autologin:
     ```